ritaturk/xenko-docs/manual/getting-started/install-xenko.md

 After the installation has finished, the [Xenko launcher](xenko-launcher.md) opens.
 Shortcuts are created for Xenko on the locations that you selected during the installation.

-Now, you're ready to start using the Xenko launcher.
-For more information on how to use Xenko launcher, see [Xenko launcher](xenko-launcher.md).
+Now, you're ready to start using the [Xenko launcher](xenko-launcher.md).